jquense/yup/README.md

 ## Usage

 You define and create schema objects.
 Schema objects are immutable, so each call of a method returns a _new_ schema object.

-**try it out using tonicdev! https://tonicdev.com/570c52590a85f71200eb09ba/yup**

 When using es module syntax, yup exports everything as a named export

 ```js
 import * as yup from 'yup'; // for everything